Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Get elevation at a point/README.md

 ## How it works

-1. Create a scene view and scene with an imagery base map.
+1. Create an `AGSSceneView` and `AGSScene` with an imagery base map.
 2. Set the elevation source of the scene's base surface.
 3. Convert the tapped screen point into a point on surface.
-4. Asynchronously get the elevation and display the results.
+4. Asynchronously get the elevation using the `AGSSurface.elevation(for:completion:)` method and display the results.

 ## Relevant API